 PI: Alice Assinger

-The fact that there is currently neither therapy nor reliable biomarkers to predict patient outcome in COVID-19 represents a major clinical problem.
+The fact that there is currently no treatment option available to support liver regeneration is a major clinical problem.
 Thus, this project is highly relevant to improve the quality of life and survival of these patients.